yosiat/panko_serializer/docs/docs/attributes.md

 Another useful, thing you can pass your serializer is `context`, a `context` is a bag of data whom your serializer may need.

-For example, here we will pass the current user:
+For example, here we will pass feature flags:
 ```ruby
 class UserSerializer < Panko::Serializer
   attributes :id, :email